 Sparkling wines are not off the table in the natural wine scene.
 In fact, many winemakers from Europe’s most famous regions never stopped using the traditional, minimalistic techniques that are rare in modern wines.
 Cava is Spain’s bubbly answer to Champagne, and the majority of it comes from Catalonia’s Penedés area, including this lively offering from German Gilabert.

 This organic Spanish wine uses Macabeo, Xarel-lo, and Parellada grapes grown in the Mediterranean climate at high elevations.
-Employing the méthode champenoise method of secondary fermentation in the bottle, it’s a bright, fresh, and dry wine with captivating citrus notes and fine bubbles.
+Employing the méthode champenoise method of secondary fermentation in the bottle, it’s a bright, fresh, and dry wine.
+It has captivating citrus notes, hints of green apple and brioche, and fine bubbles.
 Like most cavas, it’s affordable, and it makes an excellent pairing with nearly any food, particularly tapas.

 Best Rosé: Meinklang Pinot Noir Frizzante Rosé